elunna/nerfhack-changelog/README.md

 * Conflict negates Elbereth and scare monster protection (Evil)
 * You can't dust engrave while being held by a monster.
 * Monsters that hatch in water drown unless amphibious or natural swimmers.
+* Monsters can use breath/spit attacks in melee range (from FIQHack).

 #### Flanking behavior

 * Ported from SpliceHack, with enhancements